 - Number of suggestions

-- Total search volume
+- Total search volume of suggestions

 - Average CPC